Democrats seek high-profile trial for Trump in Senate

 Trump is also accused of obstruction of Congress for directing administration officials and agencies not to cooperate with the impeachment inquiry.

-A Senate trial would kick off a politically-charged year heading into the presidential election, which will pit Trump against one of a field of Democratic contenders, including Biden, who have repeatedly criticized Trump’s conduct in office and promised to make it a key issue.
+A Senate trial would kick off a politically charged year heading into the presidential election, which will pit Trump against one of a field of Democratic contenders, including Biden, who have repeatedly criticized the president’s conduct in office.

-Trump’s presidency has polarized the United States, dividing families and friends and making it more difficult for politicians in Washington to find middle ground as they try to confront challenges like the rise of China and climate change.
+Fewer than half of Americans want Trump removed from office, according to a Reuters/Ipsos poll here released on Thursday.

-The Senate is highly unlikely to find Trump guilty and remove him from office, however.
-At least 20 Republican senators would have to vote to convict Trump and so far none have indicated they are open to doing so.
+The Senate is highly unlikely to find Trump guilty and remove him from office.
+At least 20 Republican senators would have to vote to convict Trump and none has indicated a willingness to do so.

 McConnell has said he is working in tandem with the White House on trial preparations, drawing accusations from Democrats that he is ignoring his duty to consider the evidence in an impartial manner.

-“Our founders, when they wrote the Constitution, they suspected that there could be a rogue president.
-I don’t think they suspected that we could have a rogue president and a rogue leader in the Senate at the same time,” she said.

-She said she would wait to name the Democratic House “managers,” who will prosecute the case, until she knew more about the Senate trial procedures.
+Pelosi she would wait to name the Democratic House “managers,” who will prosecute the case, until she knew more about the Senate trial procedures.
+The chamber’s No. 3 Democrat, James Clyburn, told CNN the House could wait indefinitely.

 Pelosi’s tactic gives Democrats time to convince some Senate Republicans that they should hear from witnesses, said Democratic Senator Chris Van Hollen.